 - Allow you to better control the viral spreading

-Once you have your giveaway set up and ready to go on your website I suggest promoting it by:
+Then, once you have your giveaway set up and ready to go on your website I suggest promoting it by:

 - Sending an announcement email